THE ETERNAL DIALOGUE

 One of the greatest of all the misunderstandings of Christian theology is that salvation is a one-time experience that takes place as we pray the correct prayer and believe the correct theology.
 It is a ticket that admits us to Heaven when we die, we suppose.

 It is true rather that salvation is a way of life.
 The righteous live by faith—this is how they live.
 We keep on interacting with Jesus, worshiping Him and doing what He says.
 He keeps on feeding us with His body and blood, with eternal life.

 Furthermore, Christ’s body and blood are the resurrection life that will raise us at His appearing.

 We may be under the impression that it is a profession of belief in Christ that will raise us when He comes.
 This is not true.
 It is His body and blood that will raise us to the slain Lamb.
 Life will call to life, not doctrine to doctrine.

 The flesh of Christ is real food.
 The blood of Christ is real drink.
 They are not just symbolic, they are our life.
 How they are given to us in the spirit realm we do not fully understand; but it is a fact that they continually are given to us so Christ may be formed in us.

-When we keep on eating Christs flesh and drinking Christs blood we remain in Him and He remains in us.
-Then we have Christs love of righteousness in our heart.
+When we keep on eating Christ’s flesh and drinking Christ’s blood we remain in Him and He remains in us.
+Then we have Christ’s love of righteousness in our heart.
 We also have the mind of Christ.
-We think His thoughts and judge as He judges.
+We think and judge like Him.
 This is the fulfillment of the new covenant.